Aenteas/MCTS/README.md

 During the selection phase we push the selected nodes to the back of the container where we assign higher importance for the nodes closer to the root.
 In the expansion step we overwrite the node at the front and update its position in the container.
 When the number of nodes exceeds the budget, the node to be overwritten is the least recently visited leaf node or an unreachable node (node recycling).

+By combining the work from [4] with transposition tables, the next node to be replaced won't necessarily be a leaf node.
+This is because nodes can have multiple parents due to transpositions.
+Nevertheless, the recycled node can not be any from the current selection path when using a single thread and the approach still remains a sensible node replacement strategy.

 Examples are shown on below images with a budget of 8 and transposition table size of 10.

 What are the benefits of node recycling?